-Remember that the key to finding success on any social networking platform is engagement.
+Remember that engagement is the key to success on any social networking platform.
 If you’re not regularly engaging with your connections, they’ll forget about you — and that’s not good for business.

 Dripify is the perfect solution for busy professionals who want to build long-lasting relationships but don’t have the time to manually send individualized messages to each one of their LinkedIn contact lists and groups.

 What LinkedIn Strategy is Best for Your Company?